unixkiwi/github-stats/README.md

-# Just a repo for the GitHub stats SVG in my README
+# Just a repo created from a template for the GitHub stats SVG in my README